duneanalytics/docs/docs/api/FAQ/functionality.md

 ### What is the execution timeout limit and can I request a longer limit?

-Initially, the query execution timeout limit will match the Dune web app - 30 minutes.
+The query execution timeout limit matches the Dune web app - 30 minutes.

-Later, we plan to allow overrides of this, but we’d need to adjust our query execution billing to reflect this as well.

-### When do you plan on supporting the use of sending raw SQL directly from the server?

-We don’t have a committed timeline yet, but this is tentatively planned to be a feature only available on Enterprise plans.

 ### Can I query using both Dune v2 Engine and the original v1 databases?